End-face mechanical seal: Origins and development

 Today, in addition to face patterns such as spiral grooves and waves, materials have been developed that have special surfaces to promote hydrodynamic lift.
 Lasers can be used to etch microscopic, performance enhancing textures on the surface of the seal face.
 Piezoelectric materials and electronic controls are being investigated for creating truly controllable seals.
-The application of specialized seal face patterns, surfaces, and controls is an emerging technology that is developing rapidly and holds great promise for the future.
+The application of specialized seal face patterns, surfaces, and controls is an emerging technology that is developing rapidly with future applications still being worked on.